 Swiss precision and German engineering: Well, that used to be the case.
-Welcome On.
+Welcome On shoes.

 On is not a new Swiss car, but it is a way of mobility.
 On is the only Swiss running shoe and proudly features the tag "Engineered in Switzerland" on every shoe.
 In case you're wondering, K-Swiss is not a Swiss company, though the original shoe was created by two Swiss brothers who immigrated to California and started making tennis shoes.

-I got my first pair of On's last August.
+I got my first pair of On's in August 2011.
 After a minor, but nonetheless worrying knee injury, I had two weeks to train for my next marathon - the Jungfrau Marathon.
 Opening up the box, I could tell this wasn't my ordinary shoe.
 Each pair of shoes comes with an owner card, and you become part of the “Cloud”.

-The shoes look great.
 The back of the left shoe features the On "o", and the back of the right shoe has an "n".
 When by chance you happen to stand still, which I must admit does not happen very often, you spell “On”.
-The shoes are also intelligent, because if you put them on the wrong feet, they will spell “nO”!
+The shoes are also intelligent because if you put them on the wrong feet, they will spell “nO”!

-Engineered is more than a catch word meant to spark interest.
+Engineered is more than a catchword meant to spark interest.
 One of the shoe's developers, Olivier Bernhard, came up with the idea when the pain in his knees made running more of a punishment than the enjoyment it once was.
-With a track record as inarguably the most successful Swiss duathlete and triathlete, Bernhard had identified the gaps in running shoe technology which had contributed to his pains.
+With a track record as inarguably the most successful Swiss duathlete and triathlete, Bernhard had identified the gaps in running shoe technology that had contributed to his pains.

 He realized though that he could run on sandy surfaces and paths which would give a little.
 This gave him the idea of the unique sole based on circular rubber elements that absorb both the vertical and horizontal shocks that runners incur every time they go running.

-Since the mid 2000's, running shoe companies have been marketing minimalist shoes in an attempt to simulate barefoot running.
-Nike has its "Nike Free" series, which allow the foot to bend and flex more than in traditional shoes.
-Vibram "Five Fingers", partly thanks to Christoph McDougall’s book Born to Run, have surged in popularity, but they also ignore any shock absorption.
+Since the mid-2000s, running shoe companies have been marketing minimalist shoes in an attempt to simulate barefoot running.
+Nike has its "Nike Free" series, which allows the foot to bend and flex more than in traditional shoes.
+Vibram "Five Fingers", partly thanks to Christoph McDougall’s book Born to Run, has surged in popularity, but they also ignore any shock absorption.